-The College of Communication & Information at the University of Tennessee is one of the only university facilities in the world to house an established command center with full access to Salesforce’s Social Studio for students, faculty and staff to utilize for teaching and research opportunities.
+The College of Communication & Information at the University of Tennessee is one of the only university facilities in the world to house an established command center with full access to Salesforce’s Social Studio for students and faculty (staff under the direction of a CCI faculty member are applicable) to utilize for teaching and research opportunities.

 See more blog posts here.